tmaestrini/easyProvisioning/README.md

       Content:
         # creates a standard document library with title 'One'
         - DocumentLibrary: One
+          Url: /One # optional; the desired relative url of the document library in the site.
+If not set, the 'title' of the library will be taken.
           OnQuickLaunch: True # optional; places a link in the quick launch navigation Provisioning Template:  # optional; reference any PnP List Template (and only list template!) from your local machine
           Folders: # optional; generates a folder structure (items are folder names)